 The competing demands mean that credit unions have to provide the best service.
 Should the focus be on expanding in-person channels for old members or diving deeper into modern channels to attract new members?

 Although most financial companies have solely focused on digital transformation, they overlook the importance of omnichannel banking.

-The banking industry is all about catering to members over a long period of time.
+Financial Institutions are all about catering to members over a long period of time.

 Contrary to what you might be misled into believing, the younger generation also cares about traditional channels.
 Although more people aged 18 to 29 prefer mobile banking, they do demand personalized services.
 About 74 percent of people aged 18 to 29 have gone to a bank to make a transaction during the past two years.
 The reason behind visiting the branch is that they had a preference for in-person interaction and felt comfortable.
 On the other hand, around 85 percent of 60-plus-year-olds visit a branch for most of their transactions.

-Omnichannel Strategy Risks
+Omnichannel Strategy Risks – Customer Experience

 More Channels Increase Risk

 Although new channels increase opportunities, it also means that monitoring member behavior and channel health would be more difficult.
 Even though credit unions know how different actors behave, they still need to predict the impossible to succeed.
 There are plenty of cybercriminals who are looking for an opportunity to exploit any untested channel.

 With technology improving and helping detect criminal financial activity, financial criminals are molding their techniques and coming up with complex schemes to detect the limitations of the technology used by credit unions.
 It is due to this reason that members are having trouble trusting.
 To beat financial criminals, you have to increase technology investment to adopt the latest security measures.